-The internal representation of models is an exact parallel to the structures described in "Data Structures for Model Description" and "Hierarchical Assemblies."
+The internal representation of models is an exact parallel to the structures described in sections 3.1 and 3.2.
 For each framework, there is a corresponding class definition with fields for the parameters and for any set or reference items defined for the framework.
-References are stored externally by the type and name of the model element to which they refer.
-Dereferencing (finding a model component given its name) is performed by a local closest-first search, looking first among the children of an item's parents, then the descendents of its grandparents, and so on.
+References are stored externally by the type and name of the model element they refer to.
+Dereferencing (finding a model component given its name), is performed by a local closestfirst search, looking first among the children of an item's parents, then the descendents of its grandparents and so on.
 This allows models of the same type and name to exist at different places in the model hierarchy without any ambiguity as to which one is meant by a particular reference.
 Although it is obviously inadvisable to give distinct models the same name, one consequence of constructing complex declarative models through a user interface is that a great many objects are created implicitly by the system with default names.
 Since these objects only ever occur within the context in which they are created, it is unnecessary to give each one a globally unique name or a unique ID.
 The local dereferencing rules prevent any ambiguity.